-Since Dyson’s debut of the Supersonic Hair Dryer in 2016, the brand has proven itself a leader in more than just the home appliance (read as: vacuums) space.
+Since Dyson’s debut of the Supersonic Hair Dryer in 2016, the brand has proven itself a leader in more than just the home appliance (read: vacuums) space.
 With a team of engineers and hairstylists from around the globe, the brand released a line of hair tools that use innovative technologies to preserve the integrity of our hair—the latest being a Flyaway attachment for the OG hairdryer.

 You might be thinking, “Why do you need an attachment just for your flyaways?”
 (Because I did too).
-The answer: It’s actually designed to make getting a smooth, sleek, salon-finish easier to create at home, explains Veronica Alanis, Dyson Engineering Lead.
+The answer: It’s actually designed to make getting a smooth, sleek, salon-finish easier to create at home, explains Veronica Alanis, Dyson Design Manager.
 “We watched stylists use a round brush and blow dryer technique to smooth stray hairs,” she says.
 “We found that this was an incredibly difficult skill to master for self-stylers at home.”

 She says that, based on the team’s observations, people were turning to straighteners with fixed plates to achieve that smooth finish, which can add unnecessary heat damage.
 This attachment is a way to “mechanize the round brush and blowdryer method for the everyday styler” using the Coanda effect, which Alanis describes as the phenomena when air—at the right speed and pressure—naturally follows an adjacent surface.

 Real talk: I initially thought this attachment was unnecessary, but I felt totally exposed as she explained why the team created it.
 I realized that I, too, skip the round-brush-blow-dryer method and immediately reach for my flat iron when I want to style my hair.
 With that, I decided to put the attachment to the test.
 Read on to learn more.